International branch campus: Globalization and higher education

 The growth of branch campuses and internationalizing activities in the 1990s can be largely attributed to the forces of globalization.
-Though there were plenty of opponents against the idea that higher education should be subject to the types of free-trade agreements that were applied toward commercial goods and services within the global economy, counterarguments offer the perspective that trade had already been present in higher education for some time, evidenced in the increasing numbers of students seeking education overseas.
+Though there were plenty of opponents against the idea that higher education should be subject to the types of free trade agreements that were applied toward commercial goods and services within the global economy, counterarguments offer the perspective that trade had already been present in higher education for some time, evidenced in the increasing numbers of students seeking education overseas.
 In fact, this trade was seen in many ways as a tool for international relations and soft power.
+International branch campuses may expand access to learning opportunities to students who are unable to go overseas to earn a degree.

-One development which was of particular significance to the globalization of education was the finalization of the Uruguay round of trade talks in 1995, from which the World Trade Organization (WTO), the body that monitors and promotes free trade, was formed.
-The Uruguay round also saw the creation of new trade agreements, such as the General Agreement on Trade in Services (GATS) and Trade-Related Intellectual Property Rights (TRIPs).
+One development which was of particular significance to the globalization of education was the finalization of the Uruguay round of trade talks in 1994, from which the World Trade Organization, the body that monitors and promotes free trade, was formed.
+The Uruguay round also saw the creation of new trade agreements, such as the General Agreement on Trade in Services and Trade-Related Aspects of Intellectual Property Rights.
 The significance of these trade agreements was that they expanded the notion of trading in goods to include trading in services.